You can also check our YouTube channel for the popular FAQs.

 Q: How much does it cost to charge an EV?

 A: Lightweight electric vehicles like LEAF and i3 cost about 2.5¢ per km to operate, based on 12.8¢ per kWh.
 Heavier and more powerful EVs like Teslas cost around 3-3.5¢ per km driven.
 Filling a 24kWh car like a Nissan Leaf costs about $3.00 from empty.
+EVs with large batteries can cost up to $20 to charge.

 Q: What is the fee for public charging?